jmangt/test-driven-puppet/the_puppet_forge.md

 All the dependencies declared within the `metadata.json` are modules hosted in the Forge.
 If your dependencies are not publicly available then *you can not declare them here*.

-If you have private modules that you are unable to publish in the Forge, `[librarian-puppet](http://librarian-puppet.com/)` provides an alternative to manage them.
+If you have private modules that you are unable to publish in the Forge, [Librarian-puppet](http://librarian-puppet.com/)[4] provides an alternative to manage them.

+### Generating a metadata.json file

+You can add a `metadata.json` file to your module in any moment.
+But if you want to be in accordance to the Forge's standard I would recommend the `puppet generate` command [5].

 ---